superfly/docs/blueprints/resilient-apps-multiple-machines.html.md

 #### 1. Set up autostop/autostart

 Use [Fly Proxy autostop/autostart](/docs/launch/autostop-autostart/) to automatically stop and start Machines based on traffic.
 Keep one or more Machines running in your primary region if you want to.
-Example from `fly.toml` config:
+Example `fly.toml` config:

 ```toml
 [http_service]